lukeify/notes/Linux/LUKS Encryption.md

 LUKS (Linux Unified Key Setup) is a disk encryption specification, and the `cryptsetup` package can create encrypted block devices utilising this specification.
 These block devices can be unlocked using passphrases, keyfiles, or even FIDO2 devices.

-There exists two main version of LUKS.
+There exists two main versions of LUKS.
 The original version is now discouraged in favour of LUKS2 (`cryptsetup`by default will use LUKS2), which utilises the `Argon2` key derivation function whilst the original version utilised `PBKDF2`.
 [This answer goes into further detail on the differences][1].